Three of the Latest World Travel Scams to Look Out for and How to Avoid Them.

 Thieves Will Target Tired Passengers on Arrival

 Con artists, pickpockets, and scammers will gravitate towards new arrivals at a destination.
 Passengers are tired, distracted and maybe even a little disoriented by the unfamiliar surroundings.
 Criminals also factor that passengers who land safely with all of their property intact would drop their guard once clear of the baggage collection area.

 Airport Shuttle Thefts

-One should always be wary of pickpockets on crowded airport trains, but now, you need to be mindful of your suitcases on airport shuttle buses.
+One should always be wary of pickpockets on crowded airport trains, which is where a good anti-theft handbag or anti-theft backpack for travel comes in handy.
+But now, you need to be mindful of your suitcases on airport shuttle buses.
 Thieves are targeting passengers who place their bags on luggage racks and then take a seat somewhere else on the bus.
 In some cases, luggage racks are on the lower level of a bus away from the seating or even in a hold underneath.

 The majority of reports of bag and possession theft on airport transfer buses originated out of Hong Kong but appears to be spreading to other major cities around the world.

 Travellers should also be on the lookout for this scam on any airport to city train services where luggage racks are often close to the door and not necessarily near your seating.
 Airport train services can also become very crowded making it difficult to manage luggage.

 Quite simply; do not let your bags out of your sight.